fatpat/cemantix_cheat/README.md

 1- build the image using `make build`
 2- search for the solution: `make search`
-3- search for a closed word only: `make start` and wait ...
+3- search for a closed word only: `make start`
+4- fill the unknown words cache only: `make fill_cache` and wait ...

 ## Credits